oroinc/documentation/book/installation.rst

 .. hint::

     After the installation finished do not forget to run ``php app/console oro:api:doc:cache:clear`` to warm-up the API documentation cache.
-This process can take several minutes.
+This process may take several minutes.

 Customizing the Installation Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~